How do you add a security certificate to your site?

 Congrats!
 You now have that beautiful lock beside your URL in the toolbar with the HTTPS!
 Your site won’t run up red flags as being insecure and you’ll be able to sleep better knowing you didn’t have to spend hundreds of dollars to get it done.
 Thank you to the Let’s Encrypt team and the Really Simple SSL team for their work.
 Donate to their work, they deserve it.

-I’m sure there’s points I’ve overlooked with this quick tutorial so feel free to comment away at me and let’s get the dialogue happening here.
+I’m sure there’s points I’ve overlooked with this tutorial so feel free to comment away at me and let’s get the dialogue happening here.